ror-community/ror-site/content/blog/2019-02-10-announcing-first-ror-prototype.md

 The Research Organization Registry (ROR) is finally here!
 We're thrilled to officially announce the launch of our ROR MVR (minimum viable registry).
 The MVR consists of the following components, which are ready for anyone to use right now.

-- ROR IDs: Starting with seed data from [GRID](https://www.grid.ac/), ROR has begun assigning unique identifiers to approximately 91,000 organizations in its registry.
+- **ROR IDs:** Starting with seed data from [GRID](https://www.grid.ac/), ROR has begun assigning unique identifiers to approximately 91,000 organizations in its registry.
 ROR IDs include a random, unique, and opaque 9-character string and are expressed as URLs that resolve to the organization's record.
-For instance, here is the ID for California Digital Library: <https://ror.org/03yrm5c26>
+For instance, here is the ROR ID for California Digital Library: <https://ror.org/03yrm5c26>

-- Search: We also built a search interface to look up organizations in the registry: <https://ror.org/search>.
+- **Search:** We also built a search interface to look up organizations in the registry: <https://ror.org/search>.

 ![](https://lh5.googleusercontent.com/UQfE-D0oO6TNUdWPapf3LT-hj6v5l9NdD4LzGDR_A_ZPSKjvTKOlS9LsiTSVEgh_ia--yAbVWBukOHVmucYEymzxPvpAhp15zv1R0bYcQy_OArLAeiasDaIlPXaunVhPbU_Ebrg8)

-- ROR records: ROR IDs are stored with additional metadata about the organization, such as alternate names/abbreviations, external URLs (e.g., an organization's official website), and other identifiers, such as Wikidata, ISNI, and the Open Funder Registry.
+- **ROR records:** ROR IDs are stored with additional metadata about the organization, such as alternate names/abbreviations, external URLs (e.g., an organization's official website), and other identifiers, such as Wikidata, ISNI, and the Open Funder Registry.
 This metadata will allow ROR to be interoperable with other identifiers and across different systems.
 The current schema is based on GRID's dataset and we plan to incorporate other metadata fields over time and according to community needs.

 ![](https://lh6.googleusercontent.com/0e54ZDo4MMbXFcwFCjFR27ZC7c1EmqAiybwEV12a4wLSvQNbIIyMeIdKyBJNk2SQLYPXNsLXMmDoUozf4fHSF7Qjlhvq1UtnP_poFPPkdavmd9YQaTN5JvJ9zL_9lVPdVyU83l1M)

-- API: The ROR API is now public.
+- **API:** The ROR API is now public.
 You can access the JSON files at <https://api.ror.org/organizations>.

-- OpenRefine reconciler: We've released an OpenRefine reconciler that can map your internal identifiers to ROR identifiers: <https://github.com/ror-community/ror-reconciler>.
+- **OpenRefine reconciler:** We've released an OpenRefine reconciler that can map your internal identifiers to ROR identifiers: <https://github.com/ror-community/ror-reconciler>.

-- Documentation: We have begun storing documentation on Github and will be adding more as we go along.
+- **Documentation:** We have begun storing documentation on Github and will be adding more as we go along.
 Please feel free to follow and contribute:  [https://github.com/ror-community](https://github.com/ror-community/ror-reconciler).

 ## Community meeting recap